-- Represent the graphs of integers on the number line.
+- Represent the an integer on a graph of the number line.

-- Calculate the absolute value of an integer
+- Calculate the absolute value of an integer.

 - Add two or more signed numbers.

 - Write the additive inverse of an integer.

 - Subtract signed numbers.

 - Add and subtract more than two integers.

 - Multiply two or more signed numbers.

 - Divide signed numbers.

 - Evaluate a power of an integer.

 - Evaluate expressions in which the order of performing operations must be determined.

 - Evaluate expressions that contain grouping symbols.

 - Work with word problems involving signed numbers.